-Risk is something we all have to face in our lives but appreciating its value and impact on our lives is not always easy.
+Risk is something we all have to face in our lives, but appreciating its value and impact is not always easy.

-I asked my social media friends on a survey whether they felt risk was a good thing and 100’s said yes and yet I know from my clients that this doesn’t equate to 100% of people taken every risky action they could to achieve more and live a life that fulfils them.
+I asked my social media friends whether they felt that risk is a good thing and 100% said yes.
+But I know from my clients that this doesn’t equate to 100%.
+Not all people take every risky action they could to achieve more and live a life that fulfills them.

-Take the client that needed a coaching session to get them to take the jump into self employment.
-They knew in their heads that with over 20 years at the pinnacle of their career, they could do it.
-But they needed their coach to be the one that took the training wheels off and said “let’s do this!”
+For example, one client needed a coaching session to get them to take the jump into self-employment.
+They knew in their head that with over 20 years at the pinnacle of their career, they could do it.
+But they needed their coach to be the one that took the training wheels off and said “let’s do this!”.

 Table of Contents